AnusreeKS/Power-BI/README.md

 Split the Column Person in table People into Person - First Name and Person - Last Name (Just to use the function)

 Sorted the Order table based on Customer Name

+## Assignment 2 - Basic DAX Operations

+In the second PowerBI assignment, basic DAX operations such as creating calculated tables and calculated measures are done.

+### Basic DAX operations done are :

+Basic Data Cleaning

+Created calculated tables to consolidate sales details across categories, sub categories, market, regions etc.

+Created calculated measures such as Total Sales, Total Profit, Total Quantity Sold, Avg No of Days to Ship etc for easy visualisation of key performance indicators for sales analysis.

+Created visualisation of certain data with Pie Charts, Donut Charts, Bar Charts etc for better understanding of the data.